 Dropbox Your Computer Is Currently Offline

-“The desktop app says ‘No internet connection-Your computer is currently offline.
+“The desktop app says ‘No internet connection - Your computer is currently offline.
 Please check your network settings.’
-But my computer is not offline and there is most definitely internet-I can access any website through Explorer and Firefox and ALL other web-based applications are running fine?”
+But my computer is not offline and there is most definitely internet - I can access any website through Explorer and Firefox and ALL other web-based applications are running fine?”

 “Your computer is currently offline.
 Please check your network settings.”

-Dropbox is a wonderful cloud storage service that is supremely popular among massive users, while there are still various errors that may occur when installing or applying Dropbox app.
+Dropbox is a wonderful cloud storage service that is supremely popular among massive users, while there are still various errors that may occur when installing or applying the Dropbox app.
 The most common one is “Dropbox no internet connection, your computer is currently offline”, which prevents you from backing up or syncing files.
 In addition, you may face other similar internet errors like this:

 It means you’re able to connect to the internet at first, but the connection gets stuck midway.